serjj99/simulation_acc_goat/README.md

 ## 📁 Contents / Contenido

 - `simulacion_cabras.ipynb` – Jupyter notebook with all the code, models, simulation steps and visualizations.
+- `valores_reales_ejemplo.html` - Real acceleration data of a goat
+- `valores_simulados.html` - Simulated acceleration data of a goat

 > 🗂️ **Real data access**:
 > The original triaxial accelerometer data used in this study is available at the institutional repository of the Universitat Politècnica de València (RiuNet):